steview-d/links-ext/README.md

 #### Acknowledgements

-Icon sourced from [getdrawings.com](http://getdrawings.com/) and used with permission.
+Original unedited icon sourced from [favpng.com](http://favpng.com/) and used with permission.